goldbergyoni/nodebestpractices/sections/security/expirejwt.md

 From the blog by [Marc Busqué](http://waiting-for-dev.github.io/blog/2017/01/25/jwt_secure_usage/):
 > ...add a revocation layer on top of JWT, even if it implies losing its stateless nature.

+### References

+See the [blog post by Tosin Moronfolu](https://dev.to/chukwutosin_/how-to-invalidate-a-jwt-using-a-blacklist-28dl) for a more detailed implementation guide.